 HEALTHY: The country of well-being

 Slovenia is a country of beneficial waters.
 Tenths of natural thermal sources represent the basis for spa and wellness centres that provide various medicinal preventive, remedial and alternative programmes for the preservation of well-being.

 Besides spas based on thermal water springs, there are plenty of areas with health climates and other beneficial effects of nature: from the climate created by the mighty forests to the climate rich with marine aerosols.
-Natural spas

-are the most desirable destinations of the visitors of Slovenia.
+Natural spas and excellent wellness centres are the most desirable destinations of the visitors of Slovenia.

 After the successful discovery of natural and cultural characteristics near every Slovenian spa, relaxation does you good!
 The pleasure is additionally supplemented by Slovenian cuisine and wine and, especially, by numerous events and festivals.
 Moreover, in 2012, Maribor and its partnership towns enjoyed the title of European Capital of Culture.